TopHatCroat/advent-of-code-2018/day01/readme.md

 If you hold your numbers in an array then in each iteration you have to look at the entire thing number by number to compare with the one you have in the current iteration.
 Time that it takes to do this will grow rapidly.
-Benchmarking such a solition gives us these stats:
+Benchmarking such a solution gives us these stats:
 > 133584 function calls in 104.526 seconds

 Using a dictionary, though, will reduce the time significantly as it requires